MentoskaPraha/simple-create/README.md

+> [!CAUTION]
+> Modpack is currently a bit broken as Impaled doesn't have a `1.20.1` version yet is still included in the mods folder.

 # Simple Create
 Simple Create is a modpack based around [Create mod](https://modrinth.com/mod/Xbc0uyRg).
 It's designed to be a fun experience with the Boys, but can be played alone if you so wish.